 Sanderson Farms roosts near the top of the poultry producing pecking order.
 As the third-largest poultry processor in the US, it produces, processes, sells, and distributes fresh, chill-pack, and frozen chicken (whole and cut-up) under the Sanderson Farms label.
 In addition to buying chicks from some 210 breeders, the company contracts with about 900 independent chicken farmers who raise the breeder flocks for Sanderson.
-Its prepared-foods business processes, sells, and distributes partially cooked or marinated chicken, including frozen entrées.
+Its prepared-foods business processes, sells, and distributes partially cooked or marinated chicken.
 Customers are food retailers, distributors, and restaurants and foodservice operators.
 The company processed more than 507 million chickens in 2016.

 The company operates its business through two wholly-owned subsidiaries: Sanderson Farms, Inc. (Production Division) and Sanderson Farms, Inc. (Processing Division).
 Its production unit, which produces chickens to the broiler stage, operates in Mississippi, Texas, and North Carolina.
 The processing unit, which focuses on processing, selling, and distributing chickens, boasts facilities in Mississippi, Louisiana, Texas, Georgia, and North Carolina.

-Sanderson Farms has a poultry operation in Kinston, North Carolina, which processes an estimated 1.25 million birds per week for the retail chill-pack market, and a big bird deboning processing facility and hatchery, equipped for 9.7 million pounds of dressed chicken per week.
-A second North Carolina poultry complex opened in 2017 in St. Pauls, and has capacity to process 1.25 million chickens per week.
+Sanderson Farms has two poultry operations North Carolina.
+Its Kinston facility processes an estimated 1.25 million birds per week for the retail chill-pack market, and has a big bird deboning processing facility and hatchery, equipped for 9.7 million pounds of dressed chicken per week.
+Its second North Carolina poultry complex in St. Pauls has the capacity to process 1.25 million chickens per week.

 Based in Mississippi, Sanderson Farms distributes its chicken products nationwide, as well as in Eastern Europe, Russia, China, Mexico, and the Caribbean.
 It generates upwards of 90% of its gross sales in the US, while its largest export markets are Mexico, China, and Russia.

 Sales and Marketing